Crystal Cené, MD, MPH, FAHA

 A commitment to eradicating inequities

-Her work is to bridge unreconciled worlds, creating a deeper understanding of the challenges and complexities, while building greater systemic access to the many factors that contribute to longer, healthier lives.
+Her work is to bridge unreconciled worlds, creating a deeper understanding of the challenges and complexities, while creating greater systemic access to the resources that contribute to longer, healthier lives.

-Her work is to bridge unreconciled worlds, creating a deeper understanding of the challenges and complexities, while building greater systemic access to the many factors that contribute to longer, healthier lives.
+Her work is to bridge unreconciled worlds, creating a deeper understanding of the challenges and complexities, while creating greater systemic access to the resources that contribute to longer, healthier lives.

-Her work is to bridge unreconciled worlds, creating a deeper understanding of the challenges and complexities, while building greater systemic access to the many factors that contribute to longer, healthier lives.
+Her work is to bridge unreconciled worlds, creating a deeper understanding of the challenges and complexities, while creating greater systemic access to the resources that contribute to longer, healthier lives.

 A leader at a preeminent academic health center